 Cambrian's accredited program prepares you for the Canadian Association of Medical Radiation Technologist's entry-to-practice certification exam in Magnetic Resonance Imaging.

 - Placement in semester two in an accredited hospital in Ontario

 - One of only two colleges in Ontario that offer this program - and the only full-time program of its kind

 A clinical placement is a requirement for completion of this certificate.
 The clinical semester will be delivered at an approved clinical partner of Cambrian College.
+You must be financially prepared to relocate and support yourself during the clinical placement.
 Information on placement sites will be available at the time of acceptance.

-The MRI program’s 6 year accreditation status is honoured by Accreditation Canada
+The MRI program’s six-year accreditation status is honoured by Accreditation Canada.

 Please note that possession of the requirements does not guarantee admission.
 If the number of qualified applicants exceeds the number of places available in the program, the College reserves the right to select from among those applicants.
 All students applying by February 1 will be given equal consideration.
 Preference will be given to Ontario residents.
 Please see the Limited Enrolment F.A.Q.'s on our website under "How to Apply" for further details.

 - Graduation from a Canadian Medical Association accredited and relevant diploma or degree program.
 Preference will be given to graduates of Medical Radiation Imaging Sciences – Radiologic Technology, Nuclear Medicine, Radiation Therapy, and Diagnostic Ultrasonography programs.
 Bachelor of Science in Nursing, Kinesiology with two physics courses, Biomedical Biology with two physics courses and Biomedical Physics degree programs may also be considered.